-Infation was initially devised as a mechanism to deal with the so called naturalness problems of standard Big Bang Cosmology: Namely, the Horizon problem, The Flatness problem and the Primordial relics problem \cite{Problems Big Bang}.
-The essential idea is that if the Universe undergoes an early era of accelerated (almost exponential) expansion (lasting at least some 80 e-folds or so), it will come out of this period as an essentially flat and homogeneous space-time with an extreme dilution of all relics and, indeed, of all particle species.
-The states of all fields will be extremely well described by suitable vacua.
+Inflation was initially devised as a mechanism to deal with the, so called, naturalness problems of standard Big Bang Cosmology: Namely, the Horizon problem, The Flatness problem and the Primordial relics problem \cite{Problems Big Bang}.
+The essential idea is that if the Universe undergoes an early era of accelerated (almost exponential) expansion (lasting at least some 80 e-folds or so), it would come out of this period as an essentially flat and homogeneous space-time with an extreme dilution of all relics and, indeed, of all particle species.
+The states of all fields would, thus, be extremely well described by suitable vacua.
 The deviations from this state will be exponentially small.
 What is needed is something that behaves early on as a cosmological constant but that is later ``turned off" as a result of its own dynamics, returning the universe to the standard Big Bang cosmological evolutionary path.
-This is generically thought to be the result of a scalar field with a potential of certain specific characteristics called the inflaton field.
+This is generically thought to be the result of a scalar field with a potential of certain specific characteristics called the ``inflaton field".
 The remarkable fact is that this scheme also results in a spectrum of primordial quantum uncertainties of the inflaton field that matches the form of the famous Harrison-Z{}'eldovich spectrum of primordial perturbations and which has been observed in the various analysis of the extraordinary data on the CMB sky collected in the various recent experiments.

-This is the basis of the claim that inflation ``accounts for the seeds of the cosmic structure", which continue to evolve after inflation has ended, and after leaving their mark on the CMB, result in the emergence of the structure of our universe characterized by galaxy clusters, galaxies, stars planets and, later on, of the conditions permitting our own existence.
+This is the basis of the claim that inflation ``accounts for the seeds of the cosmic structure".
+They ``emerge from the quantum vacuum", continue to evolve after inflation has ended, and after leaving their mark on the CMB, result in the emergence of the structure of our universe.
+That structure which at late times is characterized by the conditions permitting our own existence.